Yui007/asuracomic_downloader/CLI_usage.md

 python cli/main.py interactive
 ```

-Upon launching, you will be prompted to enter a manga series URL.
-After entering the URL, the TUI will fetch and display the chapters for you to browse and download.
+Upon launching, you can choose to search for a manga or enter a URL directly.
+The interactive wizard will guide you through the process of selecting and downloading chapters.